Types of Parenting Styles Explained by an Expert - Baby Chick

 Full length portrait of small sad kid left alone on sofa with teddy bear in hand at home.
 Her mom on the background ignoring her while browsing the internet

-Neglectful parents can also be called “uninvolved” or “indifferent.”
-They are unaware of their child and what they are doing or what they need.
+Neglectful parents can also be referred to as “uninvolved” or “indifferent.”
+They are unaware of their child, what their child is doing, or what their child needs.
 This type of parenting style is undemanding and unresponsive.4 It is typified by the following behaviors or actions when parenting:12,13

 • They are unable to or cannot provide nurturing, affection, or warmth.

 • In many circumstances, a parent engaged in a neglectful style has or is currently experiencing stress or significantly challenging circumstances themselves.
-It does not change the impact of this parenting style on a child, nor does it change how acceptable it is, but it’s essential to understand the context in which this kind of parenting style could potentially arise.
+It does not change the impact of this parenting style on a child, nor does it change its acceptability; however, it’s essential to understand the context in which this kind of parenting style could potentially arise.

-• Research indicates that children whose parents have a neglectful style are typically more lonely and immature, have lower self-esteem, have trouble in social situations, end up in abusive adult relationships, and engage in risk-taking behaviors as well as drug and alcohol use.
+• Research indicates that children whose parents have a neglectful style are typically lonelier and immature, have lower self-esteem, have trouble in social situations, end up in abusive adult relationships, and engage in risk-taking behaviors as well as drug and alcohol use.

 Other Parenting Styles

 Beyond these four critical types of parenting styles, there are many other subgroups or styles of parenting.
-They generally fall under or align with one of the four categories (authoritative, authoritarian, permissive, neglectful) because they share similarities.
-An overview of other parenting styles you might have heard of has been summarised under two main groupings: intentional and harmful.
+They generally fall under or align with one of the four categories (authoritative, authoritarian, permissive, or neglectful) because they share similar characteristics.
+An overview of other parenting styles you might have heard of is summarized under two main groupings: intentional and harmful.

 African-american mother and small little young preteen daughter hugging embracing with eyes closed sharing love and care.

-An intentional parenting style is all about being deliberate; you have a unique take on parenting or have particular values that drive your parenting.
+An intentional parenting style is all about being deliberate; you have a unique approach to parenting or particular values that drive your parenting.
 It’s important to note that while a parenting style may be purposeful and the underlying intent is good, it does not mean the outcomes are equal (or positive) in terms of long-term effects on a child’s well-being.

 Attachment Parenting

 Attachment parenting is based on the psychological attachment theory, which refers to the emotional bond between people.
 There are four types of attachment: secure, insecure, resistant, and disorganized.
-When people refer to attachment-style parenting, they typically identify with secure attachment.
+When people refer to attachment-style parenting, they typically identify with a secure attachment style.
 This is described as a child being close enough to their primary caregiver to feel safe and secure but also being provided opportunities to explore the world and return when they feel unsafe, scared, or confused.
-In secure attachment, the primary caregiver is a secure base.14,15
+In a secure attachment, the primary caregiver serves as a secure base.14,15

 Gentle Parenting

-This parenting style is described as recognizing children as individuals and accepting and responsive to their needs.
+This parenting style is characterized by recognizing children as individuals and being accepting and responsive to their unique needs and concerns.
 It can sometimes be confused with permissive parenting, but they are not interchangeable.
 Permissive parenting has few limits or boundaries, whereas the gentle parenting style has limitations and expectations that are developed sensibly and respectfully and are consistently kept.16 Punishments are not an element of gentle parenting.
 Instead, the focus is on developing the child’s awareness of their behavior, where it comes from, and how to manage their emotions and responses.16

 Slow Parenting

 The slow parenting movement is about intentionally stepping back from over-commitment and overstimulation in our children’s lives (including removing and reducing technology and media use).
-The goal of slow parents is to reduce organized activities for our children, allow them free play, and give them opportunities to explore their interests at their own pace.
+The goal of slow parenting is to reduce the number of organized activities for our children, allowing them to engage in free play and providing them with opportunities to explore their interests at their own pace.
 This style encourages kids to be self-sufficient and confident because they can be authentic in the interests they pursue.17

 Free-Range Parenting